 - Video – How to Fit an outside tap

 - Video – How to fitting an Outside tap

 I hope these have been useful for you.

 Fitting an Outisde Tap.

-The daunting thoughts of undertaking a DIY plumbing task doesn’t seem as bad as expected.
+The daunting thoughts of undertaking a DIY plumbing task doesn’t seem as bad as I first expected.
 From research for an at home DIY’er its a couple of hour job (2 hours ish).
 So for the time being I shall leave it here.
 Bit more reading up and watching video’s, prepare myself for the better weather in the spring.

-Not even going to attempt this at the moment while the weather is still unpredictable.
+I am not even going to attempt this at the moment while the weather is still unpredictable.
 But when the weather improves over the coming months, I will be investing in the tools and the kit and putting it all into practice and fitting myself an Outside Tap.

 When this time does come and I undertake this DIY project – fitting an outside tap.
 I shall make an attempt to document it with images and possibly a video to share with you all to find here on Yorkie not just for Dads.